Jayachandra777/-train-ticket-booking-/README.md

 That's it!
 You have successfully created and styled the user interface for your train ticket booking dapp.
 You can now run your app and test it on the celo testnet.
 Congratulations! 🎉

+## Conclusion
+By following this tutorial, you should have a strong foundation in building decentralized applications on the Celo blockchain.